 Fair values are estimated using the discounted cash flow methodology, using the Bank's current incremental lending rates for similar types of receivables or securities.
-The discount rates used in estimating the fair value of loans and receivables are the incremental lending rates ranging from 5.82% to 5.92% and 3.3% to 7.3% in 2023 and 2022 respectively.
+The discount rates used in estimating the fair value of loans and receivables are the incremental lending rates ranging from 6.09% to 6.18% and from 5.82% to 5.92% in 2024 and 2023, respectively.